rkthomps/coq-modeling/README.md

 - Data-points (preprocessed data)
 - Raw coq files
 For training tasks, the data-points segment of the dataset is sufficient.
-For evaluation tasks, the raw coq files segment of the dataset is sufficient.
+For evaluation tasks, the raw coq files segment of the dataset is sufficient.\
+For consistancy, format the data on your machine with the following directory structure
+- <dataset name (like "coq-dataset")>
+  - repos
+  - data_points

 ## Creating Tactic Generation Training Data